Drive storage and free space

 with the desired job, try printing

 type something, and see if that prints properly.
 If so, the problem is

-you've recently upgraded your OS, you probably need to download and
+you've recently upgraded your OS, you may need to download and install

-web site, know that web pages are not necessarily designed to be
+web site, know that web pages are not necessarily designed for printing

-printed and printer output might be spread over multiple pages in ways
+and output might be spread over multiple pages or distorted in ways

 Adjustments in System Preferences will frequently solve